zama-ai/concrete/docs/getting-started/compatibility.md

 ## Limitations

-### Operational constraints
+### Operational constraints.

 Some Python control flow statements are not supported.
 For example, you cannot have an `if` statement or a `while` statement for which the condition depends on an encrypted value.
 However, such statements are supported with constant values (e.g., `for i in range(SOME_CONSTANT)`, `if os.environ.get("SOME_FEATURE") == "ON":`).

 Another constraint is that you cannot have floating-point inputs or floating-point outputs.
 You can have floating-point intermediate values as long as they can be converted to an integer Table Lookup (e.g., `(60 * np.sin(x)).astype(np.int64)`).

-### Bit width constraints
+### Bit width constraints.

 There is a limit on the bit width of encrypted values.
 We are constantly working on increasing this bit width.
-If you go above this limit, you will get an error.
+If you go above the limit, you will get an error.

-### Computation constraints
+### Computation constraints.

-One of the most common operations in **Concrete Numpy** is `Table Lookups` (TLUs).
+One of the most common operations in **Concrete-Numpy** is `Table Lookups` (TLUs).
 TLUs are performed with an FHE operation called `Programmable Bootstrapping` (PBS).
 PBSes have a certain probability of error, which, when triggered, result in inaccurate results.

 Let's say you have the table: